-The Corporate Governance and Nominating Committee consists of three directors Gary S. Guidry (Chair), J. Cameron Bailey and John H. Craig, all of whom are independent within the meaning of the Governance Guidelines.
+The Corporate Governance and Nominating Committee consists of three directors: Gary S. Guidry (Chair), J. Cameron Bailey and John H. Craig, all of whom are independent as that term is defined in National Instrument 52-110 ("NI 52-110").
 The Corporate Governance and Nominating Committee is responsible for developing and monitoring the Corporation's approach to corporate governance issues.
 The Committee oversees the effective functioning of the Board, oversees the relationship between the Board and management, ensures that the Board can function independently of management at such times as is desirable or necessary, identifies individuals qualified to become new Board members and recommends to the Board the director nominees at each annual meeting of shareholders and, with the assistance of the Board and where necessary, develops an orientation and education program for new recruits to the Board.
 In identifying possible nominees to the Board, the Corporate Governance and Nominating Committee considers the competencies and skills necessary for the Board as a whole, the skills of existing directors and the competencies and skills each new nominee will bring to the Board, as well as whether or not each nominee will devote sufficient time and resources to the Board.
 The Corporate Governance and Nominating Committee also annually reviews and makes recommendations to the Board with respect to: (i) the size and composition of the Board, its committees and individual directors, having reference to their respective mandates, charters and position descriptions.
 The Corporate Governance and Nominating Committee meet at least annually.